NCSCT text logo

 • Young people and stopping vaping

-This NEW section of the NCSCT website will provide information, resources and guidance on stopping vaping for those working with young people.
+This NEW section of the NCSCT website provides information, resources and guidance on stopping vaping for those working with young people.

 With the number of young people reporting using nicotine vapes on the rise, including those who have never smoked.
 Health and social care professionals, teachers and youth workers need guidance on how to address these concerns and how to support young people to stop vaping.